amundsen-io/amundsen/databuilder/README.md

 Transforms dictionary based on callback function that user provides.

 #### [ComplexTypeTransformer](./databuilder/transformer/complex_type_transformer.py)
 Transforms complex types for columns in a table by using a configured parsing function.
 The transformer takes a `TableMetadata` object and iterates over its list of `ColumnMetadata` objects.
-The configured parser takes each column as input and if it has a complex type, it sets the column's `type_metadata` field with the parsed results contained in a `TypeMetadata` object.
+The configured parser takes each column as input and if it has a complex type, it sets the column's `type_metadata` field with the parsed results contained in a `TypeMetadata` object. `hive_complex_type_parser.py` is an example of a parser used by this transformer for reference.

 ## List of loader
 #### [FsNeo4jCSVLoader](https://github.com/amundsen-io/amundsen/blob/main/databuilder/databuilder/loader/file_system_neo4j_csv_loader.py "FsNeo4jCSVLoader")